Simeon Mechev

-Simeon Mechev (Bulgarian: Симеон Мечев; born 16 March 1990) is a Bulgarian professional footballer who plays as a midfielder.
+Simeon Mechev (Bulgarian: Симеон Мечев; born 16 March 1990) is a Bulgarian professional footballer who plays as a midfielder for Marek Dupnitsa.

 Family

 His mother Malina is a Bulgarian pop folk singer and football agent; his father Krasimir Mechev is a Bulgarian retired footballer.

 Career

 Youth Clubs

 Born in Stara Zagora Mechev played for two youth clubs in his home town, ranging from 1997 to 2007, including Trayana and Beroe.
 In January 2008 he moved to Slavia Sofia and signed his first professional contract.

 Mechev spent two seasons at Lokomotiv Gorna Oryahovitsa but was released in September 2017.

 Later career

 He rejoined Beroe in 2021, where he subsequently became the team captain, but parted ways with the team in August 2023, shortly after the start of the new season.